keifufu/rainmeter-rust-plugin-template/README.md

 ### Building the Plugin
 1. Install Rust (`winget install rustlang.rustup`)
+2. Install "Desktop development with C++" in Visual Studio (we need the msvc compiler)
-2. Clone this repository
+3. Clone this repository
-3. Run `build.bat`
+4. Run `build.bat`

 It's important to note that `build.bat` has configuration options, make sure to check them out!